FastPaymentsInc/DigitalGold/doc/build-freebsd.md

 #### Notifications
 ###### ZeroMQ

-USDG can provide notifications via ZeroMQ.
+DigitalGold can provide notifications via ZeroMQ.
 If the package is installed, support will be compiled in.
 ```bash
 pkg install libzmq4
 ```